-"The available progestin-only injectables included in the current methods of contraception are norethisterone enanthate (NET-EN) and DMPA (depot medroxyprogesterone acetate) or Depo-Provera® which has been approved by the FDA since 1992 and is the most commonly used injectable in the United States" (Sitrukware et al., 2014).
+The available progestin-only injectables included in the current methods of contraception are norethisteroneenanthate (NET-EN) and DMPA (depot medroxyprogesterone acetate) or Depo-Provera® which has been approved by the Food and Drug Authority (FDA) since 1992 and is the most commonly used injectable in the United States"(Sitruk-ware et al., 2014).
 The major concern with DMPA is lowering of bone mineral density especially when used in young women.
-It is widely available in most family planning clinics in Ghana.
+It is widely available in most family planning clinics in Ghana(Enewold et al., 2010).